ArafatShweiki/movies-site/README.md

 [`firebase-database-rules.json`](firebase-database-rules.json) is the canonical deployable rules file.
 It denies reads and writes by default, permits public read-only access to `/catalog`, and denies all client catalogue writes.
 An authenticated user can read and write only `/users/<their-own-uid>`.
 Profile, favourite, and watchlist records are type-checked, IMDb values must match their record keys, unexpected profile and item fields are rejected, and favourite or watchlist items can be deleted normally.

-The checked-in file is the project's source of truth, but it is not deployed automatically.
-Publish it manually from **Realtime Database > Rules**.
-During initial debugging, temporary simplified rules were used to verify favourite writes, so confirm that the live Firebase rules now match the checked-in file before submission.
+The checked-in file is the project's source of truth and does not deploy automatically.
+Its strict rules were copied to **Realtime Database > Rules**, published, and used during the final live verification.
+Temporary simplified rules were used only during early debugging and are no longer the intended live configuration.

 Firebase Admin credentials bypass client rules, which is why the trusted catalogue importer can write `/catalog` while browser clients cannot.
 Keep Admin credentials out of the frontend.